 English, PDF, 8,837kb

 This guide provides recommendations that can be implemented in the short term and focuses, amongst others, on formalities dealing with business start-ups, obtaining construction permits, registering property in Mexico

-List of events and publication on regulatory reform in Southeast Asia.
+List of events and publications on regulatory reform in Southeast Asia and APEC economies.

 The APEC-OECD Integrated Checklist on Regulatory Reform is a voluntary tool that APEC member economies may use to evaluate their respective regulatory reform efforts.